morgancross2/regression_project_zillow/README.md

 -----
 ## Executive Summary:
 Goals:
-- Identify drivers of home value
+- Identify factors evaluated in home value
-- Build a model to best predict single family residence value
+- Build a model to best predict home value
-- Minimize Root Square Mean Error (RSME) in order to best predict home value
+- Minimize Root Square Mean Error (RMSE) in modeling

 Key Findings:
-- Location data and inside the home area data is the most impactful for predicting home value.
+- Location data and use of home square-footage is the most impactful for predicting home value.
+- Adding a bathroom increases home value more than adding a bedroom.
-- All models (LarLasso, Quadratic Linear Regression, Cubic Linear Regression) predicted home value better than the baseline, but not by much.
+- All models (LarLasso, Quadratic Linear Regression, Cubic Linear Regression) predicted home value better than the baseline.

 Takeaways:
  - More in home features and/or quality of life by location data would greatly improve the model.
- - My best model, Quadratic Linear Regression, only reduced the baseline error by \$30,000 or 13% of total baseline error.
+ - My best model, Quadratic Linear Regression, only reduced the baseline error by \\$30,000 or 13% of total baseline error.

 Recommendations:
-- Develop a flow of how a home is assessed.
-Home tax value assessors have a policy and procedure they must follow.
-Being able to use their assessment process in predicting this value would be essential to building better models moving forward.
+- Evaluate data that tax value assessors use in their assessment.
+They have a policy and procedure they must follow, and being able to use their process in predicting home value would be essential to building better models moving forward.
 - Track assigned school ratings and nearby crime rates.
 These features directly impact quality of life for most single family residence buyers.

 -----
 ## Data Dictionary: